FrankieSlinn/Showbizzy3/README.md

 ## About

 ShowBizzy was created as a final individual General Assembly Project.
 The timeframe was just under two weeks.
 Here's a link to the deployed project: [ShowBizzy](https://fast-cove-85480.herokuapp.com/).
-At the time of writing there isn't a solution to display images in a live environment which makes it harder to gauge the look and feel of the app.
-This will be looked into.

 ## Technologies Used

 Framework: